SagarP2/rabbit-case/README.md

 # Rabbit Case

 Rabbit Case is a web application designed to provide a seamless and efficient case management system.
+It allows users to manage cases, collaborate in real-time, and track changes effectively.
+With a user-friendly interface and powerful features, Rabbit Case enhances workflow efficiency for businesses and legal professionals.

 ## Tech Stack